 Tip No. 7: See where you stand on your financial goals

 If you didn’t have any financial goals set for this year, then get started now.
 Do you want to buy a house or a car next year?
-Will you have another major purchase in 2021?
+Will you have another major purchase in 2023?
 Then it’s time to start saving.
 If you want to improve your credit, download a free credit monitoring app and start tracking your score.

 Tip No. 8: Make sure your family and your assets are protected

-Insurance is more crucial now that it’s ever been.
+Insurance is more crucial now than it’s ever been.
 You need to make sure you have adequate health insurance in case something happens.
 You also need to make sure you have adequate life insurance.